MahdiehNejati/portfolio/_projects/001_ramp_wheelchair.md

 ## Stages of Development

 The smart_wheelchair code has been developed for planar surface navigation, with doorway detection and docking location detection.
 Every other object in the world is treated as an obstacle.
 However, incline navigation and drop-off avoidance is important features, especially for urban navigation of powered wheelchairs.
 The video below shows how the wheelchair behaves without my code.
-It sees the ramp as an obstacle, and once it get to the incline, it will turn around and try to move past it.
+It sees the ramp as an obstacle and will turn around in order to move past it.

 <iframe src="https://player.vimeo.com/video/148692289?loop=1" width="500" height="282" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>